Lonaasan/Animis/README.md

 - `loungeIdleLoop`: if you want your lounge idle animation to loop over multiple directives, you can set this to `true`
 - `swimIdleLoop`: if you want your swimming idle animation to loop over multiple directives, you can set this to `true`
 - `crouchIdleLoop`: if you want your crouch animation to loop over multiple directives, you can set this to `true`
+- `maxFrames`: the max number of frames animis will loop through.
+Mostly just there to stop people from making too many frames.
+You can also remove this property if you want to use the default in animis/config.json
 - `speed`: the speed at which animis goes through your directives.
 Higher numbers are faster.
+You can also remove this property if you want to use the default in animis/config.json
+- `maxRandomValue`: the maximum value from 1 to x to generate numbers, which the random state will use for its likelyhood.
+You can also remove this property if you want to use the default in animis/config.json
-You can also remove this property if you want to use the default speed in animis/config.json
+- `maxRandomTrigger`: the maximum value from 1 to x at which the random state will trigger.
+You can also remove this property if you want to use the default in animis/config.json
 - `group` & `type`: some layers equire a group and type to display properly.
 You can remove these properties for the `body` and `emote` directives, as they work without them

 Now you have set up your playerconfig, but where do you add in the directives for your layers?